b7YPWQvNLBrMQW/python-fuzzy-extractor/README.rst

 A Python implementation of fuzzy extractor.

-Forked Edit : Replaces fastpbkdf2 depencency with hashlib
+Forked Edit : Replaces fastpbkdf2 depencency with built-in hashlib

 Introduction
 ============